 The program incorporates case studies, lectures, and small and large group discussions.
 Because some of the most valuable learning in the course takes place in the shared experiences among classmates and peers, we create a confidential and solicitation-free environment.
 All participants must sign a confidentiality agreement before joining the course.

 To facilitate the interactive nature of the course experience, enrollment is limited.
-Please submit your application early to assure your place.
+Please submit your application by:

 This program is also offered in Spain.